-After studying under the sage, he served as the chief magistrate (宰/zǎi) of Danfu (單父) in modern-day Shandong province and achieved such a good reputation that Confucius describes him as a true leader in Chapter 3 of Book 5 of the Analects.
+After studying under the sage, he served as the chief magistrate (宰/zǎi) of Danfu (單父) in modern-day Shandong province and achieved such a good reputation that Confucius describes him as a true leader in 5.3 of the Analects.

 Zijian was renowned for taking a relaxed hands-off approach to his duties, preferring to spend his time playing music on the qin, a seven-string zither, rather than rather than putting his nose to the bureaucratic grindstone or surrounding himself with hangers-on.
 When his successor Wuma Qi (巫馬期) asked Zijian how he had been so successful without having to work too hard, he is said to have replied that people who rely on strength labor hard but those who rely on other people can relax.

 His leadership style provides a perfect example, in other words, of the power of effortless action (無為/wúwéi), a term that is usually much more closely identified with the teachings of Laozi than Confucius.

 Appearances in the Analects of Confucius